xitongsys/parquet-go/README.md

 	Create(name string) (ParquetFile, error)
 }
 ```
-Using this interface, parquet-go can read/write parquet file on any plantform(local/hdfs/s3...)
+Using this interface, parquet-go can read/write parquet file on different plantforms.
+Currently local and HDFS interfaces are implemented.(It's not possible for S3, because it doesn't support random access.)

-The following is a simple example of read/write parquet file on local disk.
+Following is a simple example of read/write parquet file on local disk.
 It can be found in example directory:
 ```golang
 package main
 import (